lidofinance/data-bus/README.md

-# Data Bus
+# Data Bus Smart Contract
-This smart contract serves as an abstract data bus, which can be utilized to facilitate lightweight, inter-service communication.
+This smart contract acts as a communication bridge, facilitating message exchange between various services on the blockchain.

 ## Features